Innovative Finance Project

 These could enable schools to move forward quickly and with confidence on simple, low risk, high impact decarbonisation measures such as building management controls, LED lighting, and rooftop solar PV.
 Energy savings from these measures could be reinvested alongside building confidence and trust in the supply chain.

-If you interested in unlocking new retrofit funding for climate action in schools and would like to learn more about the project, please email letsgozero@ashden.org.
+If you are interested in unlocking new retrofit funding for schools, please email letsgozero@ashden.org.

 Please note this project will not be giving grants or funding directly to schools.